@stacks

 In the world of window management, there are pretty much three types of tools:

-2. Hotkey + Hover for Freeform Resize/Move: Tools that let you use hotkeys combined with mouse hovering to freely resize or move windows, offering more fluid control.
+1. Hotkey + Hover for Freeform Resize/Move: Tools that allow you to use hotkeys in combination with mouse hovering to freely resize or move windows, providing fluid control—this is my preferred style.

 3. Window Tiling Managers: Tools that automatically tile windows to make the best use of screen space.